Which is the Best Software to Conduct Structured Interviews?

 - Recorded interviews can be used to check the hiring manager’s ratings to ensure the standards and criteria are followed.

-The duty of securely preserving employee data comes with managing hundreds or thousands of employee applications.
+Securely preserving employee data comes with managing hundreds or thousands of employee applications.
 A ready-secured storehouse for candidate data is provided by recruitment tools, which you may back up on the cloud.
 By doing this, you may safeguard private information and maintain the talent pool for further usage.

 Ensure that each applicant has an equal chance of being hired